cloudquery/cloudquery/website/pages/docs/glossary/overview.md

+---
+title: Glossary
+description: Learn about the industry terms used in CloudQuery documentation and blogs.
+---

 # Overview

 The glossary provides a reference of industry terms and use cases that are used in other CloudQuery documentation and blogs.